pugsley/ga-track-external/README.md

 Track external links, files and mailto links.

-ga-track-external should be included at the bottom of the page after your Google Analytics code.
-By default it will track external links, mailto's and files that match the default **extensions** regex.
+**ga-track-external.min.js** should be included at the bottom of the page after your Google Analytics code.
+By default it will track links, mailto's and files that match the default extensions regex.

-Usage:
 ```javascript
 <script type="text/javascript">
     var _gaq = _gaq || [];